-Our Bingley Rural Green Travel Project aims to raise awareness and get people thinking, talking and airing their views on how we can make our local transport and travel more sustainable – scroll down for how you can input.
-The Project got underway in September and we have already been running roadshows and surveys to gather views from local residents and the many visitors to the area on how we can make it easier, safer and more appealing to use public transport, walking and cycling instead of always relying on cars to get around.
+The Bingley Rural Green Travel Project aims to get people thinking, talking and airing their views on how we can make local transport and travel more sustainable – especially by enabling and encouraging people to use public transport, walking and cycling instead of always relying on cars.

-Ultimately, we want to help reduce traffic, and the noise, pollution and danger it causes in our communities, as well as the major contribution it makes to the climate emergency.
-However, we recognise that it’s not always a simple matter of choice which type of transport people use, so we need to break down barriers and listen to what local people have to say.
+Ultimately, we want to reduce traffic, and the noise, pollution and danger it causes in our communities, and help everyone to do their bit to tackle the climate emergency.
+We recognise it’s not always a simple matter of choice which mode of transport people use, so we need to break down barriers and listen to what people have to say.

 This Project is the first of its kind, bringing together local councils in Cullingworth, Denholme, Harden and Wilsden, and drawing on expert help from Sustrans and Mapping for Change, to explore opportunities for positive change.
 The project is supported by Shipley Area Committee.